-Reading Nature aims to increase environmental literacy, “an individuals understanding, skills and motivation to make responsible decisions that consider his or her relationship to natural systems, communities and future generations.” - No Oregon Child Left Inside Act
+Reading Nature aims to increase environmental literacy, or “an individuals understanding, skills and motivation to make responsible decisions that consider his or her relationship to natural systems, communities and future generations.” - No Oregon Child Left Inside Act

 How do we teach our children to make responsible decisions that include the impact of those decisions on others?
 Half-brained decision-making has led to dangerous toxins in our environment, persistent plastics in our oceans, and the untimely extinction of plants and animals...
 Children imitate adults.
 As adults, how do we mentor the next generation and model responsible, whole brain decision-making?